Crispy Cast Iron Chicken

 Without a doubt, this is our FAVORITE way to eat chicken!
-I make my Crispy Cast Iron Chicken several times a month, it’s such an quick and easy meal – that tastes AMAZING!
+I make my Crispy in the Cast Iron skillet several times a month, it’s such a quick and easy meal – that tastes AMAZING!

 When your chicken is lightly browned pop the entire skillet in your preheated 350 degree oven and let ’em bake (uncovered) for 30-45 minutes.
 The skin will be nice and crispy and the meat will be tender and juicy!

 - Chicken Legs and/or Thighs

 - Homemade Seasoned Salt

 - avocado oil*

 - Liberally season chicken with my Seasoned Salt, set aside for at least 15 minutes or chill for up to a few days